Bears Ears National Monument: Restoration, October 2021

 On his first day in office, President Joe Biden signed an executive order calling for a review of the reduction of the Bears Ears and Grand Staircase–Escalante monuments.
 In early April 2021, Deb Haaland, the first Native American Secretary of the Interior, began the onsite review process.

 On October 8, 2021, President Biden restored the original 2016 boundaries of Bears Ears National Monument, retaining 11,000 acres that Trump had added, for a total protected area of 1.36 million acres.
 The Bureau of Land Management will increase staffing and funding to protect the monument's resources and manage increased visitation.

+A 2025 poll found 71% of voters in Utah supported Bears Ears National Monument.

 Lawsuits, December 2022

 Two lawsuits, Garfield County v.
 Biden, filed by the state of Utah and two Utah counties, and Dalton v.
 Biden, filed by a mining company and recreationalists, seek to overturn the reaffirmed original boundaries and attack the Antiquities Act.
 The tribes filed motions to intervene.

+On August 11, 2023, U.S. District Judge David Nuffer dismissed both cases, explaining that "the Antiquities Act gives the president broad authority to designate national monuments and that courts cannot second-guess that authority."
+The state of Utah and other parties have since appealed the dismissal, but no such challenge has been successful in 100 years of the Antiquity Act's history.
+The United States Court of Appeals for the Tenth Circuit heard the case in September 2024.